canonical/vault-k8s-operator/CONTRIBUTING.md

 ## Common code between the Machine and K8s charms

-The Vault machine and K8s charms share a lot of common code.
+The Vault machine and K8s charms share a lot of code.
 This common code is stored in the `lib` directory and then vendored into the `src/lib` directory of each charm.
-Vendoring is done using:
+You can perform vendoring using:

 ```shell
 tox -e vendor-libs